Survival of the fittest. Don’t assume all will survive.

 Survival Information Guide for the business website

 The business website has been shown to be an early casualty of cost reductions.
-Most websites were never a high priority unless it was an online business.
-Most businesses rely and depend on outside sources when needed.
+Most websites were never a high priority unless it was for an online business.
+Most businesses rely on and depend on outside sources when needed.

 What happens to the suppliers and their business decisions will affect many other companies.
 So it is time to be prepared for an uncertain future.
-Time to create a survival plane.
+Time to create a survival plan.
 If you understand the problem, you can do something about it.

 Website Check List